UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 `harvest_script` at the top of the Makefile.
 It can be modified to refer to your favorite Python script.
-If you have done this, and then execute command `make run_batchscript`, that script will be executed and its output will appear both on your screen as well as in a file.
+If you have done this, and then execute command `make run_batchscript`, that script will be executed and its output will appear both on your screen and in a file.
 The Makefile will tell you the name of this log file.

 The directory of the batch file depends on the user that is running the command `make run_batchscript` (either a regular user or user *root*).